jiaxuan-ding/MNL-MDFT-MDbS-decoy-effect/README.md

 This folder contains code to estimate multinomial logit model (MNL) and the sequential sampling models (SSMs) adopted in the paper "Can Decoy Effects Nudge Ride-hailing Drivers’ Preferences for Electric Vehicles"

-We show the simulation, likelihood-based estimation, and likelihood recovery of MNL, multi-attribute decision field theory (MDFT), multi-alterative decision by sampling model(MDbS), and revised MDbS.
+We show the simulation, likelihood-based estimation, and likelihood recovery of MNL, multi-alterative decision field theory (MDFT), multi-alterative decision by sampling model(MDbS), and revised MDbS.

 ###estimation##
 Revised MDbS.py: Simulation and likelihood-based estimation of the revised MDbS model that reflects how respondents weigh various attributes and accounts for the inherent inclination toward alternatives